 It's pretty helpful to talk to alumni who've been to your country to get a better idea of what they spent and what they did.
 ILP groups who went to Europe but traveled to Italy, Greece and France spend more than groups who vacationed in Hungary, Slovakia and Poland.
 You can ask about spending money on your country's Facebook page once you've gotten assigned.

 Can I Get Help With Keeping A Budget?
 I Want To Spend Less.

 Trust me, you'll have a better semester if you aren't worry about money the whole time (and will want to take these tips into consideration).

 After you arrive in country, your Head Teacher will let you know the vacation dates for the semester.
 Make sure you know when the trips are so you can plan to have money during each of them.
 One one of my ILP semesters, there was a group of girls who ended up skipping out on our last vacation because they didn't set aside enough money to make it happen.
-Instead, they spent money at Starbucks at the local mall and we all got to visit the Terra-Cotta Warriors.
+Instead, they spent money at Starbucks at the local mall and we all got to visit another country on the weekend instead.

 Book things early!
 Train tickets and plane tickets get expensive if you book them last minute, so try saving by booking them early.

 We all want to go out to eat when we travel — it might be my favorite part of it actually!
 All the treats ... all the yummy local food.
 If you're going out to eat instead of eating the food that is already provided to you, that is part of your personal costs and everything adds up quick.
 Even when you are only spending a dollar here and a dollar there, save the eating out for when you're on vacation and have to eat out anyways.